yash-g01/Ice-Cream-Order-Site/README.md

 10. Now go to URL "localhost/Amul/User" on your browser.

 11. You can use these to login :

-User Login Credentials [You can create your own account too (No personal info needed)]:
+    User Login Credentials:
         User ID = UserYash
         Password = User12345
     Admin Login Credentials:
         Admin_ID = AdminYash
         Password = Admin123
     Passwords are Case-sensitive.
     Make sure to change the username and password to your MySQL username and password in the config files of [user](Amul/User/config.php) and [admin](Amul/admin/config.php).

 Thank You for reading and testing out this Project.